UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 Spec definitions have three pieces.
 1. **Parameters**: Parameters are written as `@my_param` and can be used to insert data anywhere within a spec's content.
 2. **Insertion points**: Insertion points are written as `!my_insertion_point` and can be added to any map key or array within a spec's content.
 Overriding an insertion point lets you paste arbitrary values into the spec content.
 This can be used to add loadables to positions in scene trees, add entries to arrays, or add normally-defaulted fields to structs.
 They also allow you to expand a spec's definition by adding more areas that can be parameterized to the spec content.
-3. **Content**: Marked with `*`, spec content is inserted when a spec is invoked in the `#commands` section or the scene tree.
+3. **Content**: Marked with `*`, spec content is inserted when a spec is requested in the `#commands` section or the scene tree.

-An existing spec can be invoked anywhere in a file's `#specs` section, `#commands` section, or its scene tree by adding a 'spec invocation' with format `IDENTIFIER(#spec:spec_to_invoke)`.
-Spec invocations can define parameters or add content to insertion points.
+A spec can be requested anywhere in a file's `#specs` section, `#commands` section, or its scene tree by adding a 'spec request' with format `IDENTIFIER(#spec:requested_spec)`.
+Spec requests can set parameter values, add content to insertion points, and add new parameters that are referenced by content added to insertion points.

-Note that constants are applied to the `#specs` section before specs are imported from other files, and before the `#specs` section is evaluated.
+Note that constants are applied to the `#specs` section in a file before specs are imported from other files, and before the `#specs` section is evaluated to extract spec definitions.

-Here is a spec for a trivial `text` widget:
+Here is a spec definition for a trivial `text` widget:
 ```json
 {
     "#specs": {